MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-push-notifications.md

 ## Overview
 1. Sending a push notification with a java adapter
 2. Sending a push notification with a javascript adapter
+3. Sending a push notification from the console
+4. Sending a push notification using REST API (show the avaialble options through Swagger?)